 Logic

-Dependent on [SO 1] will be applicable for reporting if any of the answer options (A-H) are selected in [ISP 45].
+Dependent on Dependent on [SO 1] will be applicable for reporting if any of the answer options (A-H) are selected in [ISP 45].

 Gateway to [SO 2] will be applicable for reporting if "Yes" is selected in [SO 1].
 [SO 1.1] will be applicable for reporting if "No" is selected in [SO 1].

 Assessment

 Not assessed

-Indicator ID Dependent on: SO 1 Sub-section PRI Principle Type of indicator SO 1.1 Gateway to: N/A Outcome objectives 1 PLUS VOLUNTARY TO DISCLOSE If your organisation has not chosen to shape any sustainability outcomes, please explain why.
+Indicator ID SO 1.1 Dependent on: Gateway to: SO 1 N/A Sub-section Outcome objectives PRI Principle 1 Type of indicator PLUS VOLUNTARY TO DISCLOSE If your organisation has not chosen to shape any sustainability outcomes, please explain why.
 [Free text: medium]

-Explanatory notes Purpose of indicator The purpose of this indicator is to understand the reasons why signatories may have not (yet) decided to shape their sustainability outcomes through their activities.
+Explanatory notes Explanatory notes Purpose of indicator r The purpose of this indicator is to understand the reasons why signatories may have not (yet) decided to shape their sustainability outcomes through their activities.
 Additional reporting guidance Responses should provide details about any obstacles, technical limitations, resource constraints or thought differences that explain why signatories have not (yet) decided to shape their sustainability outcomes through their activities.
 For further guidance see Investing with SDG outcomes: A five-part framework.
 Other resources For an articulation of why signatories should consider the sustainability outcomes of their activities, see The SDG investment case.
 For case studies contributed by fellow PRI signatories, see SDG outcomes case studies.
 Logic Dependent on [SO 1.1] will be applicable for reporting if "No" is selected in [SO 1].
-Gateway to N/A Assessment Not assessed
+Gateway to N/A Assessment Assessment Not assessed Not assessed

-Indicator ID Dependent on: SO 1 SO 3 Sub-section Outcome objectives PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE Please list up to 10 of the specific sustainability outcomes that y ation has chosen to shape.
-Sustainability outcomes (A) Sustainability ( Outcome #1 [Free text: extra small] (B) Sustainability ( Outcome #2 [As above] (C) Sustainability (C) Sustainability Outcome #3 [As above] (D) Sustainability (D) Sustainability Outcome #4 [As above] (G) Sustainability Outcome #5 [As above] (F) Sustainability Outcome #6 [As above] (G) Sustainability Outcome #7 [As above]
+Indicator ID SO 2 Dependent on: Gateway to: SO 1 SO 3 Sub-section Outcome objectives PRI Principle 1 Type of indicator PLUS VOLUNTARY TO DISCLOSE

+Please list up to Please list up to 10 of the specific sustainability outcomes that your organisation has chosen to shape.

+Sustainability outcomes

+(A) Sustainability Outcome #1 [Free text: extra small]

+(B) Sustainability Outcome #2 [As above]

+(C) Sustainability Outcome #3 [As above]

+(D) Sustainability Outcome #4 [As above]

+(E) Sustainability (E) Sustainability Outcome #5 [As above]

+(F) Sustainability Outcome #6 [As above]

+(G) Sustainability Outcome #7 [As above]